Review by Frank Plowright

 After the crossover William Messner-Loebs replaces DeMatteis as scripter of the Europe segments to no discernible detriment.
 The problem with those is artist Bart Sears, whose blocky distorted people and extreme-close-ups of grimacing people provide plain ugly pages.
 Power Girl is supposed to be glamorous, a total heartbreaker, yet she’s gruesome here as Sears gives all his women constant scowls and massive chins.
 He particularly suffers in comparison with Hughes.

 The series apparently concluded rather abruptly (and mid-story) with this volume.
-A seventh collection was advertised, but never published, DC instead having contempt for fans by discontinuing the series then publishing an Omnibus collecting all six volumes along with what would have been the seventh and eighth.
+A seventh collection was advertised, but never published, DC instead having contempt for fans by discontinuing the series then instead publishing expensive Omnibus reprints.
+This content is found in the second.
 A 21st century revival produced Formerly Known as the Justice League and I Can’t Believe it’s not the Justice League, reuniting Giffen, DeMatteis and original series artist Kevin Maguire.